slipstream/SlipStreamDocumentation/docs/tutorials/ss/data-management-model.rst

  - **ServiceOffer** resources that optionally provide rich, user-defined metadata for an object or set of objects.

-For reading and writing (once) a data object, users will be referred to the S3 object store for direct access.
-However, the management functions, like creating, updating properties, and deleting, are handled through SlipStream via the standard CIMI CRUD actions on the data object's ExternalObject and/or ServiceOffer resource.
+For efficiency, all IO operations on a data object occur directly between the client and the S3 object store containing the object.
+In contrast, the management functions (creating, updating properties, and deleting) are handled through SlipStream via the standard CIMI CRUD actions on the data object's ExternalObject and/or ServiceOffer resource.

 Operations
 ----------

-A person who wants to access stored objects, follows the simple, three-step process shown in the following diagram.
+**Accessing a data object** follows the simple, three-step process shown in the following diagram.

 .. figure:: images/diagrams/multi-cloud-object-store.png
    :width: 70%